What Are The Various Types Of Psychology?

 Neuropsychology

 Neuropsychologists are interested in the anatomy and physiological functioning of the brain and nervous system and how it affects one's cognitive abilities and behavior.
 One of the most frequent issues that neuropsychologists address is head trauma.
-Whether it's through a car accident or high-contact sports, any brain injury can potentially have profound effects on an individual's thoughts and behavior.
+Whether it's through a car accident or high-contact sports, any brain injury can potentially have profound effects on an individual's psychological behavior.

-To examine the cognitive effects, a specialist can perform a neurological assessment to judge the brain's performance in the aftermath of accidents, diseases like Alzheimer's, and mental illnesses such as schizophrenia.
+To examine the cognitive and psychological effects, a specialist can perform a neurological assessment to judge the brain's performance in the aftermath of accidents, diseases like Alzheimer's, and mental illnesses such as schizophrenia.
 Additionally, a neuropsychologist has advanced tools and can monitor the electrical activity in a patient's brain through means such as electromyogram (EMG) and electroencephalogram (EEG).

-Occupational psychology
+Occupational psychology (aka organizational psychology)

 Sometimes referred to as an industrial-organizational psychologist, an occupational psychologist is concerned with how humans behave in the workplace.
 Typically, they are contracted by a business to reform their practices, create a healthier corporate culture, and create a better model for work/life balance for employers and employees.

 Whether it's on an individual level or in a group setting, an occupational psychologist will interview staff, and the information that is retrieved can be used to further the success of an organization and even solve problems for them.
-For example, this type of psychology can be involved in training programs or seminars designed to improve teamwork or manage stress.
+For example, this type of psychology can be involved in training programs or seminars designed to improve teamwork or manage psychological stress.

 Certain professions are inherently more stressful than others and would benefit from an occupational psychologist.
-A study involving a British police force found that occupational stress resulted in lower job satisfaction, but coping strategies implemented according to occupational therapy directly improved this.
-Many companies, especially large corporations, will hire an occupational psychologist to help create a happier and more productive work environment which has a significantly positive effect on profits.
+A study involving a British police force found that occupational stress resulted in lower job satisfaction, but psychological coping strategies implemented according to occupational psychotherapy directly improved this.
+Many companies, especially large corporations, will hire an occupational psychologist to help create a happier and more productive work environment which has a significantly positive effect on employee psychological well-being and profits.

 Evolutionary psychology

 Evolutionary psychology utilizes ideas from biology, anthropology, and more in practices like evolutionary psychology therapy.
-An evolutionary psychologist works to understand how the human mind has changed over time under the influence of natural selection.
+An evolutionary psychologist works to understand how the human mind and psychology has changed over time under the influence of natural selection.
 Our ancestors have faced many challenges in the past, and because of this, the brain has adapted in response to these issues.
-To find explanations for our behavior, these types of psychologists can examine our current traits and look at the past.
+To find explanations for our psychological impulses and behavior, these types of psychologists can examine our current traits and look at the past.
 For instance, the primal need to make friends stems from the need to form alliances for food and increase one's likelihood of finding a mate.

 Social psychology

 In general, people's behavior tends to change based on whom they are surrounded by, whether we are aware of it or not.
 Social psychology examines how our brains can change and adapt to various social settings.
-Certain situations or individuals can greatly alter one's thoughts and behaviors, including one's decision-making skills.
+Certain situations or individuals can greatly alter one's psychological behaviors, including one's decision-making skills.
 Groups are a great example of this, and they can bring out different responses in the individuals within them.

 Some people might become shy and more withdrawn in large groups, while others may become more sociable.
 Through social psychology, we have learned that such responses can be traced to psychological motivations and aversions, such as having a fear of being judged or the desire to fit in.
 Public speaking is another well-researched topic in social psychology.
 As much as 92% of people feel anxiety when faced with a public speaking task